 grade of WF will be assigned.

 T4A tax information slips are issued based on scholarships, bursaries, awards, and rebates received if the amount received is greater than $500.00.
-The slips for the previous calendar year will be placed in student boxes or mailed on or before the last day of February.
+The slips for the previous calendar year will be mailed on or before the last day of February.

 Please note that polices and rates may change without notice.